bitwarden/help/_articles/directory-connector/gsuite-directory.md

    {% image directory-connector/gsuite/edit-service-account.png %}
 9. Check the box "Enable G Suite Domain-wide Delegation", enter anything for "Product name for the consent screen" and click **Save**.
    {% image directory-connector/gsuite/tick-gsuite.png %}
 10. Click **View Client ID** and you'll see the Client ID on screen.
-You will need the Client ID to configure security within GSuite.
+You will need the Client ID to configure security within G Suite.
 Highlight the Client ID and copy it to your clipboard.
    {% image directory-connector/gsuite/view-client-id.png %}
    {% image directory-connector/gsuite/copy-client-id.png %}

-## Configure GSuite Security
+## Configure G Suite Security

 1. Go to <https://admin.google.com>
 2. Open the navigation menu and navigate to **Security**.